Manaslu Tsum Valley trek

 Manaslu Tsum Valley Trek – 17 Days

 The Tsum Valley trek has a unique culture, tradition, and language that is distinct from other Tibetan Buddhist systems.
-They celebrate festivals like Lhosar, Dhacyhang, Saka Dawa, Fanning, and many others.
+Also, they celebrate festivals like Lhosar, Dhacyhang, Saka Dawa, Fanning, and many others.
 There are various places to visit around the Tsum Valley.
 These places are Pirren Phu near Birj Village, Mu Monastery, Gumba Lungdang Nunnery, and the villages Chumling, Chhule, Chhekamparo, and Nile.
 In the Tsum Valley, Piren Pht U is one of the most sacred caves with the legendary Tibetan saints.
 In the Tsum Valley, you will see artistic chörtens with Mani walls.
 These are drawings of deities inscribed with prayers.

 Manaslu Tsum Valley Trek – Route Overview